 Our commitment to racial justice includes building right relationships with our neighbours, particularly reconciliation between non-Indigenous and Indigenous peoples.
 It means engaging in interfaith dialogue and speaking out against violence and discrimination rooted in racial and religious bigotry, including Islamophobia and antisemitism.
 It finds expression in our intercultural vision.
 It means having the courage to talk about racism and White privilege in our church and in our society.

-As Moderator Jordan Cantwell put it in her March 2017 letter, “We need to name and examine our fears, prejudices, and assumptions.
+As Moderator Jordan Cantwell put it in 2017, “We need to name and examine our fears, prejudices, and assumptions.
 The privilege that many of us are born with may desensitize us to the injustice, exclusion, and hate that some in our community experience on a daily basis.”
 Only in that way can we build, as “That All May Be One” envisioned, a church and society “where all are welcome, where all feel welcome, and where diversity is as natural as breathing.”

 What You Can Do